Year 8 Admissions

 Admissions to RSD

-The majority of pupils enter RSD in Year 8 having sat the Common Entrance Assessment (CEA) in Primary 7.
+The majority of pupils enter RSD in Year 8 having sat the Schools’ Entrance Assessment Group’s (SEAG) Entrance Assessment in Primary 7.
 Some pupils join the school in Years 9, 10 and 11 if places are available.
 Entry to Sixth Form is also possible and there is a separate admissions process for pupils seeking places in Year 13.

 RSD is usually oversubscribed so it is important to contact the school as early as possible if you are seeking a place.
 This is particularly important for Boarding places, the majority of which are allocated around 10-12 months in advance of a boarder joining the school.
 RSD operates a Waiting List and we keep in contact with prospective pupils’ families to help guide applicants through the process.

 If you would like to apply for a place at RSD and need some help with the admissions process, then feel free to contact us.
 We will be glad to help.

 RSD uses the Entrance Assessment, administered by SEAG, as a transfer test for pupils seeking to join the school in Year 8.

 Full details can be viewed on their website seagni.co.uk/

 The information below is provided to help guide parents and pupils through the transfer process.
 If you need help with any aspect of the admissions process, then please feel free to contact us for further guidance.